cuelang/cue/doc/contribute.md

 remote:   https://cue-review.googlesource.com/99999 math: improved Sin, Cos and Tan precision for very large arguments
 </pre>

 <p>
 If you get an error instead, check the
-<a href="#troubleshooting_mail">Troubleshooting mail errors</a> section.
+Troubleshooting mail errors section.
 </p>

 <p>
-If your change relates to an open GitHub issue and you have followed the <a href="#commit_messages">
-suggested commit message format</a>, the issue will be updated in a few minutes by a bot, linking your Gerrit change to it in the comments.
+If your change relates to an open GitHub issue and you have followed the suggested commit message format, the issue will be updated in a few minutes by a bot, linking your Gerrit change to it in the comments.
 </p>